 This Advisory includes both domestic and overseas seafarers either on board or ashore.

 However, your concerned manning/ crewing agencies and shipping companies must submit a list of their crew members who extended their SIRB/ SRB pursuant to this Advisory.

-This is in solidarity with IMO’s Circular requiring member states to adopt resolutions helping seafarers with proactive approach for the extension of their certificates and other maritime documents.
+This is in solidarity with IMO’s Circular requiring member states to adopt resolutions helping seafarers with a proactive approach to the extension of their certificates and other maritime documents.

-Because of the pandemic, the auto-renewal of certificates and seaman’s book is now happening not only here in the Philippines but to the whole maritime community.
-In our country alone, MARINA introduced blended learning so we can renew our STCW certificates much faster.
+Because of the pandemic, the auto-renewal of certificates and seaman’s books is now happening not only here in the Philippines but to the whole maritime community.

-This sweeping change of the way we conduct things slowly transforms us from offline to online digital format.
-Before, processing of seaman’s book and passport was purely on-site.
-Now, we are doing half of the procedures online.
+This sweeping change in the way we conduct things slowly transforms us from offline to online digital format.

 May the winds be in your favor